lancel00zz/ddtimer/README.md

 - 🧪 Set timer to `-1` to trigger flashing red timeout immediately (for testing)

 ---
+## What's New in Version 3.2.1

+- 📗 info link at the bottom of the app that takes to Github public repo readme.md

 ## What's New in Version 3.2